 We loved it here and had some of our best food in Mexico in Oaxaca so we wrote a separate post: The Best Foods to try in Oaxaca.

-TIP: Join this food tour of Oaxaca so you don’t miss out on the best food that Oaxaca has to offer.
+TIP: Join this food tour of Oaxaca – It takes you to eat some of the best food that Oaxaca has to offer.

 2. Mexico City

 Mexico City is one of the largest cities in the world.
 It’s no surprise that it’s filled with endless street vendors and small eateries that are clever at creating satisfying and delicious snacks.
 Our favourite street snacks here were tacos al pastor, a must-try and definitely part of the best food in Mexico.

 Pork is marinated in a combination of dried chiles, spices and pineapple and grilled in a coal-fired rotisserie.
 Once sliced, meat is served on tacos with freshly diced onion and coriander with salsas and lime to taste.